xpullox/undologic/README.md

 Update your layout in CakePHP (Views/Layouts/default.ctp) with the main view from your layout

-Use $base to link all the scripts to the original location of the layout (in modules) and place this at the top of all VIEW pages
+Use $base (as a variable in App_controller) to link all the scripts to the original location of the layout (in modules) and place this at the top of all VIEW pages

 ```
 <?php $base = $this->webroot.'modules/layoutName/'; ?>
 ```

-Now in the page any link that connects to the original layout files:
--> All you need to do is add <?= $base; ?> before the link
+Now in your view, anywhere you see 'src=assets' will instead be 'src=<?= $base; ?>assets' -> This also applies to href, url etc

 ```
 <img src="assets/img.jpg"/>